MartinGuehmann/PIA2/README.md

 ### This collection of scripts is written in bash, perl, and python.
 ###
 ### Make sure dependencies are installed and configured before running.
-### Dependencies include: BLAST, MAFFT, R (w/ ape and phytools packages), Perl, BioPerl, NumPy, SciPy, statsmodels (for python), Java, RAxML, USEARCH, … and any dependencies these might have.
+### Dependencies include: BLAST, MAFFT, R (w/ ape and phytools packages), Perl, BioPerl, NumPy, SciPy, statsmodels (for python), Java, EPA-ng, Gappa, USEARCH, … and any dependencies these might have.
 ###
 ### Special thanks to Dr. Todd Oakley's lab at UCSB for the original galaxy scripts on
 ### which we have based this pipeline.
 Original versions can be found at: